SarahBeecroft/Germline-StructuralV-nf/README.md

 --ref /path/to/reference.fasta
 ```
 Note that Tiddit expects the BWA index files to be in the same directory as the reference fasta file.
+Note that you must specify the full path for the reference fasta, even if it is in your working directory.

 **Download the AnnotSV database and supporting files (optional)**